 Complete verification in the maintenance of the lightning protection system

-To make this maintenance task easier, Aplicaciones Tecnológicas has incorporated a remote tester to the ESE terminal DAT CONTROLER REMOTE.
-By doing so, it is not necessary to physically access the air terminal, since it has a system that daily checks its state and sends the result to a web application where the updated data can be consulted at any time.
+To make this maintenance task easier, Aplicaciones Tecnológicas has incorporated a remote tester into the ESE terminal DAT CONTROLER® REMOTE.
+By doing so, it is unnecessary to physically access the air terminal, since it has a system that daily checks its state and sends the result to a web application where the updated data can be consulted at any time.

-Regarding the earthing system, it is essential to measure the earth resistance, as it could vary with time.
+Regarding the earthing system, it is essential to measure the earth’s resistance, as it could vary with time.
 It is also important to ensure that it remains below 10 Ω. It is recommended to check the earthing annually.
-In fact, in many countries there is a regulation that requires this.
-If high earth values are recorded, it will be necessary to use a ground enhancing product such as Conductiver Plus or adapt the system to include more earth rods.
+In fact, in many countries, there is a regulation that requires this.
+If high earth values are recorded, it will be necessary to use a ground-enhancing product such as Conductiver Plus or adapt the system to include more earth rods.